AmalSunny992/AWS_Basics/rds-vs-dynamo-db.md

 Online transaction processing (OLTP) systems.

 Data warehousing and analytics (using Amazon Aurora and PostgreSQL).

+### Setting up an RDS Instance

+Follow these steps to create and configure an RDS instance:

+- Open the RDS Dashboard:
+    - Go to the AWS Management Console.
+    - Select "RDS" from the services menu.

+- Create a Database:
+    - Click on the "Create database" button.
+    - Choose a database creation method: "Standard create" or "Easy create".
+    - Select the engine type (e.g., MySQL, PostgreSQL, MariaDB, Oracle, SQL Server).
+    - Choose a template: Production, Dev/Test, or Free tier.

+- Specify DB Details:
+    - Configure instance specifications (e.g., DB instance identifier, master username, and password).
+    - Select instance size (e.g., db.t2.micro for free tier).
+    - Configure storage options (e.g., allocated storage, auto-scaling).

+- Configure Advanced Settings:
+    - Set network and security options (e.g., VPC, subnet, security groups).
+    - Configure database options (e.g., initial database name, parameter groups).
+    - Enable backups, monitoring, and maintenance settings.

+- Launch the DB Instance:
+    - Review the configuration and click "Create database".
+    - Wait for the instance status to become "Available".

+- Connect to the RDS Instance:
+    - Obtain the endpoint from the RDS dashboard.
+    - Use a database client (e.g., MySQL Workbench, pgAdmin) to connect to the RDS instance using the endpoint, master username, and password.

 ## Costs
 Costs for both services depend on the chosen configurations and usage patterns: